Public memorial service remembers the private Kobe Bryant

-Rob Pelinka, Bryant’s longtime agent and close friend, recalled his final texts from the NBA superstar minutes before he was killed last month in a helicopter crash.
-Bryant was attempting to secure an internship for the daughter of another friend who was sitting with him in the chopper.
+Rob Pelinka, Bryant’s longtime agent and closest friend, recalled getting a text from the NBA superstar moments before he was killed last month in a helicopter crash.
+The message asked for help in securing an internship for another friend’s daughter.

-Bryant’s athletic achievements were only part of the reason roughly 20,000 people gathered Monday for a public memorial service honoring him at Staples Center in downtown Los Angeles.
-The event offered another chance to celebrate Bryant, his 13-year-old daughter, Gianna, and the other seven victims of the crash with tears, memories and laughs.
+Bryant’s athletic achievements were only part of the reason that 20,000 Lakers fans gathered Monday for a public memorial service at Staples Center in downtown Los Angeles.
+The event offered another chance to honor Bryant, his 13-year-old daughter, Gianna, and the other seven victims of the crash with tears, memories and laughs.

-Los Angeles already knew Bryant was much more than a basketball icon.
+Los Angeles already knew that Bryant was much more than a basketball player.
 His friends and family told the world.

 “I couldn’t see him as a celebrity, nor just an incredible basketball player,” Vanessa Bryant said.
 “He was my sweet husband and the beautiful father of my children.
 He was mine.
 He was my everything.”